zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 The reason why these were challenging in general is that whenever we did an upgrade we had to a) merge our plentiful changes with the new code, b) gate dangerous parts of the upgrade with flags.
 We've used the same system of feature flags (we call them fast flags) since I joined Roblox which allows us to dynamically disable parts of the release based on metrics, but this requires actually isolating changes behind if statements selectively - which for OGRE was sometimes necessary as we didn't know what the impact of some low level change in OpenGL code would be.

-# September 2012: First iteration of HLSL to GLSL shader compiler
+# September 2012: First HLSL->GLSL shader compiler

 Before this we had hand-translated shaders, which started to be painful to maintain.
 The first version of the pipeline used hlsl2glsl and glsl-optimizer (same as Unity back in the day).
 We are using version 3 today, see below!

 Since this was done at the point where we used OGRE, the compiler would take HLSL files, preprocess and translate them to optimized GLSL, and save the resulting GLSL back to disk - which would then be loaded by OGRE directly through the material definition file.
 Eventually we replaced this with a binary shader pack that could store GLSL code for OpenGL and shader bytecode for other APIs, but back then we shipped HLSL and GLSL source and compiled HLSL code on device!

-# September 2012: F# scripts to parse and aggregate HW statistics
+# September 2012: F# scripts for HW statistics

 Our equivalent of "Steam Hardware Survey" that went through SQL databases and coalesced various system information bits to help us understand the hardware at the time.
 This was during my era of obsession with F#, so it was written in F# instead of something like Python.
 We don't use this anymore and don't even have the SQL database in question!